 Locate the garden where it will be easily accessible to the child but in an area that can be viewed by others as well.
 Also, make sure that the chosen site gets plenty of sunlight and an ample supply of water.

-As for the layout, veggies gardens for kids should allow for imagination.
+As for the layout, veggie gardens for kids should allow for imagination.
 Gardens do not have to be planted in a traditional rectangular plot.
-Some kids might enjoy a having a container garden.
+Some kids might enjoy having a container garden.
 Nearly anything that holds soil and has good drainage can be used, so let the child pick out interesting pots and encourage him or her to decorate them.

 Other children may desire only a small bed.
 This works fine, too.
 You may even consider a raised bed.
 For something a little different, try a circle with divided sections for various plants, like a pizza garden.
 Many children love to hide, so incorporate sunflowers around the edges to provide a sense of seclusion.

 Vegetable gardening with children also includes tasks, so create a special area for storing garden tools.
-Allow them to have their own child-sized rakes, hoes, spades and gloves.
-Other ideas may include large spoons for digging and old measuring cups, bowls and bushel baskets, or even a wagon for harvesting.
-Let them help with watering, weeding and harvesting.
+Allow them to have their own child-sized rakes, hoes, spades, and gloves.
+Other ideas may include large spoons for digging and old measuring cups, bowls, and bushel baskets, or even a wagon for harvesting.
+Let them help with watering, weeding, and harvesting.